Aadv1k/kevlar/README.md

 ## Recipes

-You can build the loader kevlar uses to parse `.rst` and `.md` files as their own executables by running
+You can build the loader kevlar uses to parse ~~`.rst` and~~ `.md` files as their own executables by running

-- `make rst2html`
 - `make md2html`
+- `make rst2html` NOTE: while you can still build the executable, the rst parser is not being actively maintained or fixed.

 You will get the respective CLI